 Cell phone protection.
 Cell phone insurance to protect customers in the case of breakage or theft is a common offering by credit companies, including Citi and Chase in addition to Visa and Mastercard.
 World Mastercard offers cardholders $1,000 in annual coverage, while Visa Signature members get cell phone protection for one calendar month each time they pay their wireless bill using their Visa card.

-With the rise of mobile and contactless payments, both Visa and Mastercard have expanded their payment offerings beyond card transactions to adapt to changing consumer habits.
+With the invention of mobile and contactless payment, both Visa and Mastercard have expanded their payment offerings beyond card transactions to adapt to changing consumer habits.
 Mastercard offers Tap & Go Payments, a parallel to Visa’s Contactless Indicator cards.
-Both card companies have also expanded their digital offerings across Apple Pay, Google Pay, and Samsung Pay mobile wallet features.
+Both card companies have also expanded their digital offerings by providing the secure tokenization technology that enables mobile wallet features like Apple Pay, Google Pay, and Samsung Pay.

 They operate on different payment networks